GabiMoldovan/Accesa-Coding-Challenge/README.md

   "password": ""
 }

+# IMPORTANT

-7. If you want to automatically populate the database with the dummy data that I provided in the data for the data base folder, please check the databaseInitializer and go to InsertDummyDataInDB
+7. If you want to automatically populate the database with the dummy data that I provided in the data for the "data for the data base" folder, please check the databaseInitializer and go to DatabaseInitializer

+# IMPORTANT

 In this file, you will find the documentation for implementing the project.